 The number of people who have died from overdose to continue to increase, all the while deeply effecting communities, especially businesses and organizations.

-What does this mean to organizations in our community?
-Denver currently lacks proper public health interventions to significantly reduce rates of public injection, something many organizations experience in the form of people utilizing public bathrooms to inject as well as open injecting in common spaces such as parks, sidewalks, and alleyways.
+What does this mean for our community?
+Denver currently lacks proper public health interventions to significantly reduce rates of public injection, something many businesses experience in the form of people utilizing public bathrooms to inject as well as open injecting in common spaces such as parks, sidewalks, and alleyways.
 These venues are neither sterile nor safe and, sadly, are often the very places where people, without proper supervision or intervention, die of overdose.

 How can you help?

-Support the opening of a supervised injection facility in Denver for a healthier and safer community.
-We ask Denver to take all necessary steps to authorize and establish supervised use sites as a public health intervention to reduce overdose deaths, HIV and viral hepatitis transmission, increase public safety, while promoting access to drug dependency treatment and other supportive care.
+Support the opening of a supervised use site in Denver for a healthier and safer community.
+In November 2018, Denver City Council passed an ordinance that can go into effect with Statewide Legislation.
+We ask the state of Colorado to take all necessary steps to authorize and establish supervised use site as a public health intervention to reduce overdose deaths, HIV and viral hepatitis transmission, increase public safety, while promoting access to drug treatment and other supportive care.